pjdietz/rester-atom/README.md

 ### Query Parameters

-For requests with many query parameters, you may want to spread your request across a number of lines.
+For requests with many query parameters, you may want to spread your query across a number of lines.
 RESTer will parse any lines in the headers section that begin with `?` or `&` as query parameters.
 You may use `=` or `:` to separate the key from the value.

 The following example requests are equivalent: